 Use this document to find out the maximum amount you can reclaim for treatment abroad.

-These documents have been in effect since 1 June 2019.
-All treatments received from the 1st June 2019 onwards will be reimbursed in line with the updated lists.
+The inpatient document has been in effect since 1 August 2020.
+All treatments received from the 1 August 2020 onwards will be reimbursed in line with the updated list.

 --- end of update ---